loganpowell/squirt/squirt/docs/instrumentation.md

 ### How Expects Works

-1. When the function is called, sleuth looks up the input in expectations
+1. When the function is called, squirt looks up the input in expectations
 2. After execution, it compares the output against the expected result
 3. Special keys are injected into the result:
    - `__expected_match__`: Boolean indicating exact match